evildav/Money2020Mockup/README.md

-# redcar
+# DAAS
-Smart Cab aggregator created for Save The Hacker 2015
+Delivery As A Service app that we worked for the Money2020 hackathon.